 Feeling concerned or overwhelmed by the news around coronavirus (COVID-19) is understandable, especially if you are struggling with your mental health or you have a physical illness.
 You could be feeling worried about your own health, or someone in your family, or what impact the virus will have on your life.
 Please click through the link below for for top tips, advice and information.

-Kooth is a free, safe anonymous online counselling and support service for children and young people aged 10 to 25.
+Kooth is a free, safe anonymous mental health community for children and young people aged 10 to 25.
 It’s open until 10pm every evening, 365 days a year.
 Young people can access Kooth’s counselling service and self help resources, such as: 10 ways you can manage coronavirus panic and Yoga for physical and mental wellbeing.

 If the current news on coronavirus (COVID-19) is making you feel anxious, concerned or stressed, this page will give you some things to do.